Japan to support ADB response to COVID-19 challenges

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“Strong health systems are needed to ensure robust disease surveillance, well trained and equipped health workforces, targeted evidence-based interventions, and sound clinical care,” Um added.

-Following a $6.5 billion initial package, ADB announced on 13 April to triple the size of its response by adding $13.5 billion in resources to help its DMCs counter the severe macroeconomic and health impacts caused by COVID-19.
-The $20 billion package includes about $2.5 billion in concessional and grant resources, the statement said adding that Japan’s contribution was on top of the package.
+Following a $6.5 bn initial package, ADB announced on 13 April to triple the size of its response by adding $13.5 billion in resources to help its DMCs counter the severe macroeconomic and health impacts caused by COVID-19.